play-co/shooter/models/readme.md

 Parameters
  + `item {EntityModel}` ---The item to check the collision against.
 Returns
- {boolean} ---True is collides.
+ {boolean} ---True if it collides.

 __collidesWithModelPool(modelPool)__

-Check if this item collides with any of the items in the given model pool.
+Check if this item collides with any of the active items in the given model pool.

 Parameters
  + `modelPool {ModelPool}` ---The model pool to check against.